deeppavlov/DeepPavlov/README.md

 <!-- ### Target Architecture
 Target architecture of our library: -->

-The smallest building block of the library is Model.
-Model stands for any kind of function in an NLP pipeline.
+The smallest building block of the library is `Model`. `Model` stands for any kind of function in an NLP pipeline.
 It can be implemented as a neural network, a non-neural ML model or a rule-based system.
-Besides that, Model can have nested structure, i.e. a Model can include other Model(s).
+Besides that, `Model` can have nested structure, i.e. a `Model` can include other `Model`'(s).

-Models can be joined into a Skill.
-Skill solves a larger NLP task compared to Model.
-However, in terms of implementation Skillsare not different from Models.
-The only restriction of Skills is that their input and output should both be strings.
-Therefore, Skills are usually associated with dialogue tasks.
+`Model`s can be joined into a `Skill`. `Skill` solves a larger NLP task compared to `Model`.
+However, in terms of implementation `Skill`s are not different from `Model`s.
+The only restriction of `Skill`s is that their input and output should both be strings.
+Therefore, `Skill`s are usually associated with dialogue tasks.

-Agent.
-Agentis supposed to be a multi-purpose dialogue system that comprises several Skills and can switch between them.
+`Agent` is supposed to be a multi-purpose dialogue system that comprises several `Skill`s and can switch between them.
 It can be a dialogue system that contains a goal-oriented and chatbot skills and chooses which one to use for generating the answer depending on user input.

 <p align="left">
 <img src="dp_agnt_diag.png"/>